alangshur/gpu-programming/README.md

 cd gpu-programming
 ```

-Then, run the `setup.sh` script to configure your virtual environments and run system checks:
+Then, run the `setup.sh` script to configure the environment:

 ```bash
 source setup.sh